abin0515/agents-from-scratch/src/email_assistant/tools/gmail/README.md

   - Use the `--skip-filters` flag to include all messages (not just the latest in a thread, and including ones you sent)
   - Try running with all options to process everything: `--include-read --skip-filters --minutes-since 1000`
   - Use the `--mock` flag to test the system with simulated emails
+  - 429 rate limits from OpenAI?
+The app automatically retries with backoff.
+To avoid hitting limits:
+    - Set `EMAIL_ASSISTANT_MODEL` to a lighter model (e.g., `openai:gpt-4o-mini`)
+    - Reduce throughput by running fewer emails at once (use `--early`) or staggering runs

 ### 2. Connect to Agent Inbox